JonasHurlen/SYSC3303_Project01/README.txt

 Tests
 	- The first test file is TestElevator, which can be run by right-clicking on the file and selecting
 	- run as JUnit test.
-The second test file, TestInstruction, can be run in the same way.
+The second test file, TestInstruction, can be run in the same way, as well as TestCar and TestFloorSubsystem

 Included Files
 	Start.java- The main class of the program.
 Instantiates and runs all threads